capteeen/arvil-co-pilot/arvil/README.md

 ## Features

 - 🤖 **AI-Powered Assistance**: Get help with coding, debugging, and optimization
-- 🏗️ **Project Scaffolding**: Create new blockchain projects with the right structure
+- 🏗️ **Multi-Chain Support**: Build on Solana, Ethereum, and Base networks
-- ⛓️ **Solana Integration**: Deploy and interact with Solana networks
+- ⛓️ **Flexible Deployment**: Deploy to any supported network with simple commands
-- 💡 **Smart Contract Generation**: Create token contracts, NFTs, and more
+- 💡 **Smart Contract Generation**: Create tokens, NFTs, and custom contracts
 - 🛠️ **Development Tools**: Compile, test, and deploy with simple commands

 ## Installation